chef/automate/components/docs-chef-io/content/automate/monitoring-alerting-centralized-logging-integration.md

     weight = 75
 +++

-You can integrate third-party platforms with [Chef Automate HA](/automate/ha) to monitor Autoamte's health, infrastructure, components, and services.
+You can integrate third-party platforms with [Chef Automate HA](/automate/ha) to monitor Automate's health, infrastructure, components, and services.

 Chef Automate HA integrates with the following platforms: